 Presentation Grants ($600 maximum) are awarded to fund the cost of presenting completed research.
 These costs include (but are not limited to) printing and travel expenses associated with presenting a paper or poster based on the librarian’s professional research.

 For more detailedd instructions, see Mini Grant and Presentation Grant Guidelines.

 The LAUC Research and Professional Development Committee administers the LAUC Grants Program, advises applicants on the grant process, and provides appropriate interpretation of the LAUC Grant Guidelines.

 A call for all three types of grant applications is made in the fall, with a second call for presentation and mini grants only in the winter.
 See the current call from the R&PD Committee for specific dates.

-All full members of the Librarians Association of the University of California (LAUC) are eligible to apply for funds from this program.
+All full LAUC members are eligible to apply for funds from this program.
 Members of the LAUC R&PD Committee are not eligible to apply for funds while serving on the Committee.

-Proposals from bargaining unit and non-unit members will be evaluated and ranked together to determine their relative merit.
-The following criteria is used in judging proposals:
+Proposals from represented and non-represented members will be evaluated and ranked together to determine their relative merit.
+The R&PD committee will consider the following criteria in judging proposals:

 The research or professional development project does not fall within the customary scope of the work of the applicant/library that the applicant/library should be doing anyway.

-The outcome will have impact on library services and/or users beyond an individual campus.
-Its relationship to other research or resources in library and information science;
+The outcome will have an impact on library services and/or users beyond an individual campus;

 The applicant owes no outstanding reports or documentation from previous LAUC grants.